expertiza/expertiza/README.md

 The expertiza environment is already set up in [NC State's VCL](https://vcl.ncsu.edu) image "Ruby on Rails".
 If you have access, this is quickest way to get a development environment running for Expertiza.

+Using the VCL is the quickest way to get started, but you may find it awkward developing on a remote machine with network lag and having to reinstall gems every time you connect.
+Installing locally can be a pain though too.
+Life is full of tradeoffs. :-) The good news is that you can start on one environment, push your work to git, and switch to another environment if you don't like the one you started with.

 ### Installing locally

 See the Expertiza wiki for setup instructions.
 Please update the wiki with corrections or additional helpful information.